Sparkhand/gh-scraper/README.md

 # GitHub file fetcher by language

-This simple Python script serves as a tool to download files of a specific programming language from every existing GitHub repository (public and not-a-fork repos)
+This Python command line tool follows a filter based on a programming language and its relative file extension to fetch and download files from a pool of GitHub repositories found by GitHub API (virtually every existing public and not-a-fork GitHub repository)

 ## Usage